 Prioritize quality time together and maintain open lines of communication.
 Set aside regular date nights, discuss expectations, and actively listen to each other’s needs and concerns.
 Building a strong emotional connection is fundamental to a thriving marriage.

 Communicate your thoughts, feelings, and aspirations effectively, and consciously understand your partner’s perspective.
 Nurturing your relationship through quality time and communication strengthens your bond, enhances trust, and paves the way for a fulfilling and lasting partnership.

 So, if you keep all steps mentioned above in mind, it will surely help you complete your checklist after getting married.

 Now you know what you should have in your post-marriage checklist.
 However, you may also want to know what to do with your wedding items after the big day.
 Below are a few suggestions regarding what you can do with your wedding gown, bouquet, and décor.

 1. Your wedding gown

-If keeping your gown isn’t your priority or you’re highly sentimental about it, why not sell it? eBay, Craigslist, wedding message boards are all good places to find a buyer.
+If keeping your gown isn’t your priority or you’re highly sentimental about it, why not sell it? eBay, Craigslist, and wedding message boards are good places to find a buyer.
 You may as well be able to recover some money spent on your wedding.

 2. The bouquet